 Introduction to LAN Switching, switching concepts, switch configuration and Switch Operation, LAN Design, Switch Configuration, Redundant Topologies, Spanning Tree Protocol (STP),802.1w Rapid Spanning-Tree Protocol, Ether Channel, VLAN Trunking and Dynamic Trunking Protocol (DTP), Configuring VLANs and VMPS,VLAN Trunking Protocol (VTP), VTP Configuration and , Inter-VLAN Routing , Wireless LANs, Scaling Networks with DHCP, NAT and PAT.

 The Enterprise Composite Network Model, Pruning, Multi-layer switching.
 Configuring Layer 3 Redundancy with HSRP, VRRP and GLBP.
 (VoIP) Converged Network Benefits, Switch Security Issues.

-LO4.
-Evaluate the characteristics of Layer 2 and 3 networks in identifying the reasons for using a multilayer switch.
+LO2.
+To understand the benefit of scaling IP addresses and to evaluate the characteristics of Layer 2 and 3 networks in identifying the reasons for using a multilayer switch.

-LO9.
+LO5 .
 Plan, execute and report on individual or group programmes of work.

 The assessment is designed to cover all the learning outcomes.